DaJoker29/worldbuilding-project-omd/CAMPAIGNS/THE DILFES/SESSIONS/Session 62 - 07.09.2026.md

 - Niccolo collects candles and records circles of blood.
 - Linneaus is suffering from extreme blood loss (talks about how he misses Horus).
 - Sword tells us to head upstairs and stab someone to get help.

+**Warforged named Leech**
+- Suit of armor; burgundy cape; little flower poking out from his head.
+Little fan turns on inside.
+Eyes turn whitish-grey.
+Shield and a mace.
-- Suit of armor; burg
+-

 **Goal**: Niccolo will attempt to summon a sprite and then bind it with blood magic (like Bo).